-Kenneth Chua is a partner and the head of Quisumbing Torres' Employment Practice Group and Services Industry Group.
-He is also a member of the Financial Institutions and Technology, Media & Telecommunications Industry Groups in Manila.
+Kenneth Chua is a partner and the head of Quisumbing Torres' Employment Practice Group.
+He is also a member of the Financial Institutions and Technology, Media & Telecommunications Industry Groups.
 He participates in initiatives of Baker & McKenzie International of which Quisumbing Torres is a member firm.
 He is a member of Baker McKenzie’s Asia Pacific Employment & Compensation Steering Committee.
-He has 18 years of experience advising clients on various labor and employment issues, including compensation and benefits, employment contract and employee handbook.
+He has 23 years of experience advising clients on various labor and employment issues, including compensation and benefits, employment contract and employee handbook.

-Kenneth serves as the legal counsel representing Quisumbing Torres for the Global In-House Center Council Philippines (GICC) .
-He sits in the Tripartite Executive Committee of the Department of Labor and Employment as representative of the employer sector.
-He participates in the Technical Working Group on Labor and Social Policy Issues of the Employers Confederation of the Philippines.
-He is consistently recognized as a Leading Lawyer in Employment by The Legal 500 Asia Pacific and Chambers Asia Pacific.
+Kenneth serves as the legal counsel (representing Quisumbing Torres) for the Global In-House Center Council Philippines (GICC).
+He sits in the Tripartite Executive Committee and the National Tripartite Industrial Peace Council of the Department of Labor and Employment as representative of the employer sector.
+He is consistently recognized as a Leading Lawyer in Employment by the Chambers Asia Pacific, Benchmark Litigation and asialaw profiles.
+He is ranked Hall of Fame in Employment by the Legal 500 Asia Pacific.
 He is also among Asia Business Law Journal’s inaugural “A-List” of the Top 100 lawyers in the Philippines.

 Representative Legal Matters